Product image 1, can be opened in a modal.

 Can I drink this every day?

-The traditional herbalism approach to elderberry and echinacea is daily use through the cold season, not cycling on and off.
-Many herbalists recommend consistent daily intake from October through March as seasonal support.
-The blend is gentle and nourishing enough for that kind of routine.
-That said, if you have specific health concerns or take medications, consult with a qualified herbalist or healthcare provider before starting any daily herbal regimen.
+The traditional herbalism approach to elderberry and echinacea is daily use rather than cycling on and off.
+The blend is gentle enough for a daily routine.
+That said, if you have specific health concerns or take medications, consult a qualified herbalist or healthcare provider before starting any daily herbal routine.